sowmya1283/handmadehobbies/README.md

 From the left-hand menu, select the Pages tab.
 Under the Source section, select the Main branch from the drop-down menu and click Save.
 A message will be displayed to indicate a successful deployment to GitHub pages and provide the live link.
-You can find the live site via the following URL -
+You can find the live site via the following URL- https://sowmya1283.github.io/handmadehobbies/

 Credits